Cambodia by Private Train

 - Experience a traditional Monk Blessing ceremony at a local pagoda

-- Dine at some of Cambodia’s most famous restaurants
+- Dine at some of Cambodia’s most celebrated restaurants

 Welcome to Cambodia!
-Upon your arrival, you’ll be met at the airport and transferred to our hotel.
+Upon your arrival, you’ll be met at the airport and transferred to our hotel where check in is available from 2.00pm.

 Overnight: Rosewood Hotel, Phnom Penh (D)